FIRPTA Foreign Investment in Real Property Tax Act

 There is a possible waiver available if the buyer signs and states that the home will be the buyer’s primary residence for the next two years.
 The part everyone forgets about the waiver is, if the seller does not file a tax return and pay the capital gains on the property, the IRS will send a notice of deficiency for the 15% of sales price to the buyer.
 That deficiency is due in 30 days.
 If the new buyer can’t pay the tax due, IRS will place a lien on the property and/or sell the property to get the tax owed.
 This is an enormous risk for the buyer.

 At the time of closing the seller must have an ITIN or an application to get one.
 If they do not the IRS does not have to issue any refunds at a later date.

 An Individual Taxpayer Identification Number (ITIN) is a tax processing number issued by the Internal Revenue Service.
 This number is used to record the sale.
-If seller needs ITIN they must complete the W7 application with a Certified Copy of their passport.
-One can apply on line for the ITIN: https://www.itinformw7.com/Application.html
+If a seller needs an ITIN they must complete the W7 application with a Certified Copy of their passport.
+Click here for the IRS page with Form W7 and instructions.
+One can apply on line for the ITIN (for a fee, 3rd party company): https://www.itinformw7.com/Application.html

 (Certification can only be done by their passport office or a Certified Acceptance Agent) The fee for this process at the time of writing is $200 per application.

 Each individual must file a tax return the following January to either claim a refund or pay the balance due.
 For more information reporting and paying taxes: https://www.irs.gov/individuals/international-taxpayers/reporting-and-paying-tax-on-u-s-real-property-interests